BrennanLagasse/Water-Contamination-Prediction/README.md

 ### **3. gNATSGO Mapping and Cleaning**

 #### **Spatial Mapping (External GIS Step)**
 WQP + MRDS sample points are spatially joined to gNATSGO soil raster layers using GIS software (e.g., QGIS or ArcGIS).
-Extracted attributes include:
+For each of the points that lie inside a raster layer, extract the corresponding MUKEY and append this value to the dataset in a column called `mukey`.
+Furthermore, extract the files `chorizon.csv` and `component.csv` as these will be used to map the MUKEY to actual soil data.
+Atributes in these files include:

 - Soil chemistry
 - Hydrologic factors